samarabbas/temporal-documentation-legacy/docs/06_javaclient/03_implementing_workflows.md

 - Do not use any mutable global variables because multiple instances of workflows are executed in parallel.
 - Do not call any non-deterministic functions like non seeded random or UUID.randomUUID() directly from the workflow code.

-Always do the following in activities:
+Always do the following in the workflow implementation code:
 - Don’t perform any IO or service calls as they are not usually deterministic.
 Use activities for this.
 - Only use `Workflow.currentTimeMillis()` to get the current time inside a workflow.
 - Do not use native Java `Thread` or any other multi-threaded classes like `ThreadPoolExecutor`.
 Use `Async.function` or `Async.procedure`